 Good oral hygiene

 Most people assume that brushing their teeth twice a day will do the requisite amount of work and remove everything that needs removing.
-But without very good oral hygiene, bacteria are inevitably left around the teeth.
+But without very good Dental Hygiene Tips For Better Oral Health you need to follow in your daily life, remember, bacteria are going to be inevitably left around the teeth.
 If a continued pattern, this will lead to gum recession, bone loss and ultimately tooth loss.
 There are a few lucky people for whom this will not apply, but for the vast majority, good tooth care is paramount.

 Visits to dental hygienists

-A good hygienist, who can remove any pain and work effectively to get rid of all the build-up around teeth, is worth their weight in gold.
+A good Oral Health Care Specialist, who can remove any pain and work effectively to get rid of all the build-up around teeth, is worth their weight in gold.
 After all, as an adult, once your teeth have gone, you can’t grow new ones.